 The local area is responsible for ordering and paying for the AED unit.
 However, the Health & Safety team covers the costs of pads/ battery replacement as well as the biannual audit/servicing of all AEDs.

 Below are the steps to purchase a new AED:

 1. Contact our selected supplier to get a quote via this email email@example.com to order either:

 AED Unit with a cabinet: Zoll AEDs Plus ZOLL AED Plus Fully Automatic, Wall Alarmed Cabinet with Strobe Light, 3D AED Sign Defibrillator Bundle

 Only the AED Unit: ZOLL AED Plus Fully Automatic Defibrillator

 2. Raise a Purchase Order (PO) with the following contractor details:

 Supplier Name: INTEGRITY HEALTH & SAFETY PTY LTD

 Supplier Number: 419662

-- address and contact person for delivery purposes
+c.
+Contact person and address for delivery purposes